HenrikHG/Information_Security_HH/h1 Should Tero wear a helmet?.md

 4. **Did we do a good job?**

 ## Collaboration to Answer Questions
-- **Beyond Whiteboards:**
-  - Collaboration goes beyond just using whiteboards.
+- **Beyond Whiteboards:** Collaboration extends beyond whiteboards.
+Online tools enable collaboration.
-  - Online tools are excellent for enabling collaborative threat modeling.

 ## Sketching
-- **Purpose of Sketching:**
-  - Sketching involves writing down what’s in our heads for others to engage with.
+- **Purpose:** Writing down ideas for others to engage with is the first step.
-  - It is the first step in answering "What are we working on?"

-- **Importance of Recording Threat Models:**
-  - Proper records are crucial, especially for regulatory purposes.
+- **Recording Threat Models:** Proper records are essential for regulatory purposes and detailed analysis.
-  - Detailed records encourage deeper consideration of the threat model.

 ## Data Flow Diagrams
-- **Concept of Trust Boundaries:**
-  - Different elements are operated by different entities, people, or processes, leading to trust boundaries.
+- **Trust Boundaries:** Different entities, people, or processes lead to trust boundaries.
-  - Data flows connect these different elements.

-- **5 Elements of a Data Flow Diagram:**
+- **5 Elements:**
   1. External entities
   2. Data Flows
   3. Data Stores